blabla1337/skf-flask/skf/markdown/code_examples/asp/15-code_example--Identifier_Based_Authorization--.md

 				if (doFunction == true)
 				{
-					//the page retrieval has to be repported into the log files Log.SetLog(Session['userID'], "Connection to the database was made succesfully", date, SUCCESS, NULL");
+					//the page retrieval has to be reported into the log files Log.SetLog(Session['userID'], "Connection to the database was made successfully", date, SUCCESS, NULL");

-					//We also count the connection to the database. aggregate.aggregateControll(1);
+					//We also count the connection to the database. aggregate.aggregateControl(1);

 					/*
-					Whenever you are checking whether a user is restricted to review certain data, the acces restrictions should be proccessed serverside.
+					Whenever you are checking whether a user is restricted to review certain data, the access restrictions should be processed server side.
-					The userID could be stored inside a session variable on login, and should be used to retrieve userdata from the database when requested in order to verify if the user is allowed to look into that data:
+					The userID could be stored inside a session variable on login, and should be used to retrieve user data from the database when requested in order to verify if the user is allowed to look into that data:
 					*/
 					string query = string.Format("SELECT * from profile WHERE userID = @userID ");